 As 2021 gets underway, amid the aroma of excitement and new possibilities that a new year brings, people across the world are facing unprecedented scenarios that are only short of maddening.
 The start of 2021 has been all but peaceful and relaxing to say the least.
 I do not know about you, but Christmas through New Year’s vacation did not feel like much of a vacation.
 Over the last month or so now, I have had more anxiety attacks than ever before.
 To put that in context, before this last stent of attacks (four in the last three weeks), the last one that I had prior to was never.

-The abnormality of this experience encouraged me to write this article on ways to reduce and hopefully relieve any anxiety that you may be experiencing at this time as well.
-I included stress in the title because feelings of anxiety are derivatives of a stressor(s) and the same techniques to help soothe a person’s anxiety can also help in managing their stress levels.
+The abnormality of this experience encouraged me to write this article.
+Hopefully this will help relieve any anxiety that you may be experiencing at this time as well.
+I included stress in the title because feelings of anxiety are derivatives of a stressor(s).
+The same techniques to help soothe a person’s anxiety can also help in managing their stress levels.

 Anxiety stems from an incessant worrying.
 When your stressors become greater than your capacity to handle them, they will begin to weigh you down.
 This will take the shape of worry, uneasiness, nervousness, and apprehension.
-If these symptoms persist and exacerbate, they can lead to even greater symptoms such as restlessness, fatigue, loss of concentration, irritability, muscle tension, and sleep disturbances (difficulty falling or staying asleep) – symptoms more aligned with an anxiety disorder, or a panic disorder/attack.
+If these symptoms persist and exacerbate, they can lead to even greater symptoms.
+These include restlessness, fatigue, loss of concentration, irritability, muscle tension, and sleep disturbances.
 A preventative measure for combating anxiety and avoiding these symptoms is by monitoring your stress levels.

 Our bodies tell [warn] us when something is not right with it.
 Your body reacts to the amount of stress that it is undertaking.
-By knowing your body and how it communicates with you, you can begin to identify when your stress levels may be high, and take the proper steps necessary to address the trigger(s) causing the destabilization of your equilibrium.
-Some high stress level indicators include: acne, headaches, getting sick easily/frequently, noticeable [drastic] change in diet, decreased sex drive, depleted energy, and digestive difficulties.
+Know your body and how it communicates with you.
+You can begin to identify when your stress levels may be high.
+Then you can take the proper steps necessary to address the trigger(s) causing the destabilization of your equilibrium.
+Some high stress level indicators include acne, headaches, getting sick easily/frequently, noticeable [drastic] change in diet, decreased sex drive, depleted energy, and digestive difficulties.

 From my experiences, the last attacks that I have had were rooted in worry and apprehension.
-Over the last three weeks I was writing my life and business plans for the coming year; and at various points throughout that process, I allowed the stress of the prospects of my future (or lack thereof) to overwhelm me to the point of heart palpitations, mental and physical fatigue, and body temperature irregularities.
-The first time this happened, because of my mental health background, I was able to immediately identify that I was experiencing an anxiety attack, and I was able to lean on my knowledge of the subject to alleviate my disturbed mental state.
+Over the last three weeks I was writing my life and business plans for the coming year.
+At various points throughout that process, I allowed the stress of the prospects of my future to overwhelm me.
+I was having heart palpitations, mental and physical fatigue, and body temperature irregularities.
+The first time this happened, because of my mental health background, I was able to immediately identify that I was experiencing an anxiety attack.
+I was able to lean on my knowledge of the subject to alleviate my disturbed mental state.